mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.2.3 - 5-16-2022 =
+Added: Swift Performance Pro to the Purge Cache system

 = 4.2.2 - 5-10-2022 =
 * Fixed: An issue with detecting abandoned plugins and themes on specific setups